Firestone Natural Rubber Company: Creation and early history

 As a part of the agreement with Firestone, the Liberian government was given funding to pay the foreign debts it had incurred, and to develop a harbor necessary for rubber exportation.
 In return for a $5 million loan at a 7% interest rate, Firestone was given complete authority over Liberian revenues until it was repaid.
-Overtime the loan took a larger and larger portion of government income: it grew from 20% of the total revenue of Liberia in 1929, to 32% in 1930, to 54.9% in 1931 and nearly the whole revenue in 1932.
+Over time the loan took a larger and larger portion of government income: it grew from 20% of the total revenue of Liberia in 1929, to 32% in 1930, to 55% in 1931 and nearly the whole revenue in 1932.
 A member of the American Legation in Liberia estimated that Liberia effectively paid a 17% interest rate on the loan.